Polytech Nice Sophia

-Polytech Nice Sophia is a French engineering university based in the middle of the Sophia Antipolis technology park.
+École polytechnique de l'Université Côte d'Azur (Polytech Nice Sophia or PNS) a higher education French engineering College based in the middle of the Sophia Antipolis technology park.

 The school has 989 engineering students, 50 doctoral students, 75 faculty members, 22 administrative and technical staff and 7 research laboratories associated.
 More than 200 engineers graduate each year.

 Polytech Nice Sophia is a member of the Polytech Group Network.

 History and Location

 Establishing

-Polytech Nice Sophia School is created as a result of the association of the Engineering Schools of ESINSA, ESSI and Magisterium of Pharmacology at the publication of Decree No. 2005 - 219 at the French "Journal Officiel" on March 10, 2005.
+Polytech Nice Sophia School is created as a result of the association of the Engineering Schools of ESINSA (École Supérieure d'Ingénieurs de Nice Sophia), ESSI (École Supérieure en Sciences Informatique) and Magisterium of Pharmacology at the publication of Decree No. 2005 - 219 at the French "Journal Officiel" on March 10, 2005.

-Polytech Nice Sophia is the Polytechnic Engineering school of the Côte d'Azur University.
+Polytech Nice Sophia is the Polytechnic Engineering unit of the Côte d'Azur University.

 Location

 The new Sophie-Politan campus of Nice Sophia University was inaugurated in September 2012, while the project is still not finished.
 Polytech campus is based on two separate area :